 Crescent College Comprehensive SJ is a mobile phone/multimedia device free zone.
-Students must keep their mobile phone/multimedia device in their Phone Guard pouch from 08:30 am to 3:55 pm, Monday, Tuesday, Thursday, Friday and 08:30 am to 1:15 pm on Wednesday.
+Students must keep their mobile phone/multimedia device in their Phone Guard pouch from their arrival into school (am) to their departure (pm), Monday to Friday.
 The sanction for not having the mobile phone/multimedia device in the Phone Guard pouch during these times is confiscation of the device.
 The parent/guardian will be contacted by text to inform them of the same.
 The device will only be returned to a parent/guardian and the student in question will be put on Friday evening detention.
 Repeat offenders will be suspended.